Frequently Asked Questions About Mediation

-- Self Determination - the parties control the outcome.
-The mediation results in either a mutually beneficial resolution agreed upon by all the parties, or no agreement.
-The mediator does not tell the parties what to do or make a decision like a judge or arbitrator.
+- Self Determination - The participants control the outcome.
+The mediation results in either a mutually beneficial resolution agreed upon by the parties, or no agreement.
+The mediator does not make a decision like a judge or arbitrator.

-- Convenient - mediations can be scheduled at your convenience - during the day, early evening and weekends - at a location near you.
+- Convenience - Mediations can be scheduled at your convenience - during the day, early evening and weekends.

-- Confidential - mediation is private and confidential.
-Good Shepherd Mediation Program and the mediator will not reveal anything that is said or done during the mediation process to anyone who is not present at the mediation.
+- Confidentiality - Mediation is private and confidential.
+CORA Good Shepherd Mediation and the mediator will not reveal anything that is said or done during the mediation process to anyone who is not present at the mediation.
 Nothing presented in mediation can be used in any legal proceeding on the matter.
-That means the mediator would not willingly testify in court in regard to the mediation if the parties don't settle in mediation and decide to take their issue to court to be resolved.
-There are some exceptions to mediation like suspicion of child abuse, and threats of harm to self or others, or property.
-Mediation confidentiality is protected under Title 42 Pa Consolidated Statutes §5949.
+That means the mediator would not willingly testify in court in regard to the mediation if the participants do not settle in mediation and subsequently decide to take their issue to court to be resolved.
+There are some exceptions to confidentiality like suspicion of child abuse, and threats of harm to self or others, or property.
+Mediation confidentiality is protected under Pennsylvania law (Title 42 Pa Consolidated Statutes §5949).

 - How can I schedule a mediation?

 Both parties must agree to mediate.
 The Mediation Program does not have the power to subpoena anyone to come to mediation.
-If you request mediation, Good Shepherd Mediation Program will contact the other party for you, if you wish, to explain the mediation process and ask if the other party is interested in mediating.
+If you request mediation, CORA Good Shepherd Mediation will contact the other party for you, if you wish, to explain the mediation process and ask if the other party is interested in participating.